TimChinye/NestYourCSS/to-do-list.md

 - Full revamp
 - Design the nesting editors, similar to Google Docs (centered editors, toolbar at the top)
 - Make the nesting settings area have a fixed width and center the editors within the nesting area
-- Implement locomotive scroll or another momentum scroll plugin (e.g., [locomotive-scroll](https://github.com/locomotivemtl/locomotive-scroll))
+- Implement locomotive scroll or another momentum scroll plugin (e.g; [locomotive-scroll](https://github.com/locomotivemtl/locomotive-scroll))
 - Provide information on how to manually nest your CSS
 - Add AceDiff
 - Add light/dark mode toggle